About this Guide

 Cross-platform issues: This application is quite consistent across operating systems.
 However, some labels, buttons, key combinations, and other aspects of the application must differ between Mac OS® and Windows® because of user interface conventions or other factors.
 In such cases, both the Mac OS and Windows versions are presented, separated by a slash, with the Mac OS version presented first.
 For example, if the Mac OS version of a button is labeled Select, and the Windows version is labeled Browse, you are directed to "Click Select/Browse."
 More complex cross-platform differences are mentioned in notes or parenthetical statements.

 QuarkXPress acts as a hub for collaborative publishing environments because it allows you to import and export content in multiple file formats, and to share design components with other users.
 You can import files from applications such as Microsoft® Word, Microsoft Excel®, Adobe® Illustrator®, and Adobe Photoshop®.
 QuarkXPress supports copy paste of content from external applications, and allows the user to convert the imported vector picture data to Native Objects.
 You can output content as PostScript® or in PDF format for Adobe Acrobat® Reader®.
-QuarkXPress supports export of digital output in ePub, Kindle format, and HTML5 Publications.
+QuarkXPress supports export of digital output in ePub, and HTML5 Publications.
 The ePub file is compatible with all prominent ePub Readers and Google Chrome.
-The Kindle file is compatible with Kindle devices.
-You can also export files that can be viewed using Internet Explorer®, Safari®, Google Chrome®, and Firefox®.
+You can also export files that can be viewed using Safari®, Google Chrome®, Firefox®, Microsoft Edge® and other compatible browsers.
 Using features such as Job Jackets® and Composition Zones®, you can be sure that multiple people share specifications to produce consistent publications, even while working on a single publication simultaneously.